 The Coloured Gemstones Working Group

 Three years ago, a unique alliance between eight of the world’s leading luxury jewellery brands and large-scale mining companies was forged.
-Cartier, Kering, Gemfields, LVMH, Muzo Mines, Tiffany and Co., Swarovski Gems and VCA together comprise The Coloured Gemstones Working Group (CGWG).
+Richemont, Kering, Gemfields, LVMH, Muzo Companies, Tiffany and Co., and Swarovski together comprise The Coloured Gemstones Working Group (CGWG).

 The CGWG is united by a deep commitment to catalyse positive change in the responsible sourcing of coloured gemstones.
 The first step towards achieving this goal was to gain a thorough understanding of the many and complex issues and risks within the supply chain, along with the opportunities for progressive social and environmental impact.

 The Dragonfly Initiative was engaged to manage the group from the outset and continues to design and execute the technical work plan.

 Members of the CGWG have dedicated the time and resources of senior and specialist staff to work towards achieving a more accountable and transparent industry.
 The result is the collaborative development of robust and practical due diligence tools, compliance and transparency initiatives, frameworks and guidance.

 The content on this portal has been developed by The Dragonfly Initiative on behalf of the CGWG.